Access Books

+History

 Rebecca Constantino founded Access Books in 1999 while doing graduate research on the roles of school and community libraries in Los Angeles.
 Working with a school in Brentwood, she discovered a plan to throw away hundreds of books to make way for new ones.
 She salvaged the rejected books and donated them to a public school in Compton.
 The library at this elementary school had been closed for so long that "the door was locked and no one knew where the keys had gone."
 This was the start of Access Books.
 As Constantino said, "If you take away poverty as a predictor, the state of the school library is the best indicator of literacy, reading achievement, success in school.
 I can't possibly take away poverty....
 But I can do something about the libraries in our children's schools.”

-So far, Access Books has given more than 1.3 million new and used books to over 200 libraries and community centers in Southern California.
+So far, Access Books has given more than 2 million new and used books to over 325 libraries and community centers in Southern California.
 Primarily intended to encourage reading for pleasure, these books include popular fiction, early picture and chapter books, biographies, classics, and young adult novels.
 The emphasis on pleasure reading is intended to encourage children to become motivated readers, to help provide them with a foundation for all reading, including academic reading.